 Four Liberal backbenchers dissent with their Opposition party and speak out about the Government's Migration Amendment Bill 2009

-June 26, 2009 - It was indeed a remarkable week all around in Federal Parliament.
+The last week of June 2006 was indeed a remarkable week all around in Federal Parliament.

-While government members pursued Liberal leader Malcolm Turnbull about the use of a fake email to smear the Prime Minister, the Migration Amendment Bill 2009, intended to Abolish the Detention Debt held against thousands who come to our shores to seek protection, was also up for debate.
+Meanwhile, the Migration Amendment Bill 2009, intended to Abolish the Detention Debt held against thousands who come to our shores to seek protection, was up for debate.